Partron1/realtime-analytics-pipeline/README.md

 #### 4. Combine into a Dashboard

-- Click New Dashboard, then drag your individual charts into it.
+- Clicked my New Dashboard, then dragged my individual charts into it.
-- Arrange them however you like.
+- Arranged them however I liked.

-**Create Alerts in Tableau**
+**Created Alerts in Tableau**

-- Publish your dashboard to Tableau Server or Tableau Cloud.
+- Published my dashboard to Tableau Server or Tableau Cloud.

-- Create a Data-Driven Alert (e.g., PM2.5 > 35 µg/m³).
+- Created a Data-Driven Alert (e.g., PM2.5 > 35 µg/m³).

 - Tableau can send an email alert when the condition is met.